Spine and muscle injury can cause hot spots

 Sometimes a sedation or topical anesthesia may be needed.

 If the skin appears sore and very crusty, use a face cloth or gauze to soak and soften the scabbing.
-Gently wash the whole scab off and continue doing so for 2- 3 days.
+Gently wash the whole scab off and continue doing so for two to three days.

 Thick crusty scabs harbor bacteria and delay healing.

-Dry the area gently and spray on Healing Solution (available at the webstore) 2 – 3 times daily for 2- 4 days.
+Dry the area gently and spray on Herbal Skin Spray two to three times daily for two to four days.

 Thin scab formation is usually a good sign of healing.